strmlineapp-ux/agileflow/src/docs/design-system.md

     -   **Destructive Zones (Deleting):** The drop area is highlighted with a `1px` ring in the destructive theme color (`ring-1 ring-destructive`).
 -   **Contextual Hover Actions**:
     - **Item-level**: To maintain a clean UI, action icons like "Remove User" or "Delete Badge" must appear only when hovering over their specific context.
 This is achieved by adding a `group` class to the *individual item's container*.
 The icon button inside is then styled with `opacity-0 group-hover:opacity-100`.
-    - **Delete Icon**: The standard icon for deleting an item (like a Page or Team) is a circular `cancel` icon.
+    - **Delete Icon**: The standard icon for deleting an item (like a Page or Calendar) is a circular `cancel` icon.
 To create this affordance in the corner of a card, the button can be positioned absolutely (e.g., `-top-2 -right-2`).
     - **Card-level**: Deleting an entire card (like a Team or Collection) is a high-impact action.
 To prevent accidental clicks, this functionality should be placed within a `<DropdownMenu>` in the card's header, not triggered by a direct hover icon.
 -   **Drag-to-Duplicate**:
     -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone, implemented using the `useDroppable` hook from `dnd-kit`.
 While a card is being dragged, this zone becomes highlighted to indicate it can accept a drop.